zhelgadis/Epic.NET/_posts/2011-08-31-looking-for-niche-markets.markdown

 However, they stated, it was "way too ambitious".

 Most of frameworks out of there try to simplify the developer's work with general purpose tools.
-Epic don't.
+Epic doesn't.
 It has been designed to meet the needs of a small market of corporate applications with complex business rules.

 Time per complexity
 -------------------
-To better explain what I mean, lets suppose that we can measure the minimal complexity of a software development project.
-I do not mean simply a measure of the ciclomatic complexity of the running application, but a qualitative evaluation that take into account the complexity of the project too, it's history and evolution, the changes in the requirements, the refactoring breakthrough and so on.
+To better explain what I mean, let's suppose that we can measure the minimal complexity of a software development project.
+I do not mean simply a measure of the cyclomatic complexity of the running application, but a qualitative evaluation that takes into account the complexity of the project too, its history and evolution, the changes in the requirements, the refactoring breakthrough and so on.

 Now consider some different development techniques that you have tried in your life.

-Can you remember how was easy to develop small applications with your brandnew VB6 RAD tool?
-Can you remember how was easy to develop a simple ecommerce with, say, Ruby on Rails?
+Can you remember how easy was to develop small applications with your brandnew VB6 RAD tool?
+Can you remember how easy was to develop a simple ecommerce with, say, Ruby on Rails?

-However you can remember what happen that time, when the customer required a small change, than another one, and finally you had to rewrite the application from scratch (and the customer got a new application full of untested bugs).
+However you can remember what happened that time, when the customer required a small change, than another one, and finally you had to rewrite the application from scratch (and the customer got a new application full of untested bugs).